tiagogoto/moodle_UFR/README.md

-# moodle_UFR
+# Moodle on docker

-Docker-composer file for moodle/bitname test enviroment.
+Docker-composer file for moodle/Mysql test enviroment.
+In this enviroment, it was used Mysql and php 8.2.